Umami Pot

 Wafu Dressing (Japanese Salad Dressing)

-Wafu Dressing is a popular and beloved condiment in Japan.
-Its blend of soy sauce and sesame seeds is flavorful and has a lighter texture compared to many common dressings in the West.
+Wafu Dressing is a beloved classic salad dressing in Japan.
+Its blend of soy sauce and toasted sesame seeds is flavorful and has a lighter consistency compared to many common dressings in the West.

 No ratings yet